This list identifies some of the best romance cover artists from the 20th century and are names that devoted fan should be familiar with.

 Maguire played light and dark tones against each other in an enchanting manner.
 His method is not surreal nor hyperreal.
 Instead, it is idealized unrealism, approaching the imagined perfection of a cartoon.

-Like Elaine Duillo, Maguire often placed his signature–“R. A. Maguire”–as close to the bodies as possible, in the shade lighter than the background.
+Like Elaine Duillo, Maguire often placed his signature–“R. A. Maguire”–as close to the bodies as possible, in a shade lighter than the background.

 10. Roger Kastel